 Next to the car, the most important element in taking a great photo is its location.
 You don’t have to show the exact spot where the car is parked, so look for a nice spot to make your photo stand out.
 Cityscapes can work too – colorful walls or contrasting surfaces without too much detail usually give the best results.
 Avoid garbage cans, passers-by, and other signs in the background.

 This is the simplest advice but also the one that can have the greatest impact.
 By turning your phone 90 degrees, you already increase your reservation number by 50%.
 Even the images are optimized in landscape format.

 It is common to see an interior taken out with a flash.
 Never do it.
 The flash illuminates things that the human eye cannot see: upholstery textures and stains, broken seams, and even dirt on the pedalboard rubber.
 Take the photo with even light (a cloudy day would be ideal).
 Taking the photo of the interior at night and without flash can be a good option to dazzle with the lights of the dashboard and the cabin.

-Front and back photos of the Selling car
+Front and back photos

 You must not make the mistake of believing that these photos are not important.
-They are surely the least creative but the ones that most identify a specific model.
+They are surely the least creative but the ones that most identify a specific car model.
 It is convenient to use a polarizing filter to avoid reflections, but when doing so, it must also be taken into account that you will eliminate reflections from the bodywork.